syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea ><script>
-// Initializes the RTE with the format value specified.
+// Initializes the RTE with the specified format value.
 $("#rteSample").ejRTE({format: [
                 { text: "Paragraph", value: "<p>", spriteCssClass: "e-paragraph" }, { text: "Quotation", value: "<blockquote>", spriteCssClass: "e-quotation" },